What is this group?

 There are three types of visits that you will complete related to this group:

-- One in-person individual intake with Dr. Mason at least 8 days before the first group session
+- One in-person individual intake with Dr. Mason at about a week or so before the first group session

 - Five weekly group sessions with Dr. Mason and other group members